dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 over others.
 However, this isn't about liberalism vs conservatism.
 It's just inevitable.
 We all have to face it.
 We have to artifically prioritize some elements of our culture to create cultural coherence.
-Otherwise, we will succumb to nihilism more quickly.
+Otherwise, we will succumb to nihilism more quickly (via rampant cultural speciation via postmodernism)

 Further, we have to accept that we are inherently more vulnerable to information itself.
 Influence, foreign or domestic, can undermine our